KunalSharma7666/Operating-Systems-IIITD-CSE231-Monsoon2022/README.md

-# Assignments done in Operating systems Course at IIITD
+# Assignments done in Operating Systems course at IIITD